-RESOURCES FOR CHILDREN WITH IBS AND THEIR PARENTS
+RESOURCES FOR CHILDREN AND TEENS WITH IBS AND THEIR PARENTS

 Most information and resources on this website and other linked websites about IBS are applicable to both adults and children with IBS, but here we highlight information specific to children and adolescents with IBS or other functional GI or GI motility disorders.

-International Foundation for Functional Gastrointestinal Disorders (IFFGD) pediatric-specific websites
+International Foundation for Functional Gastrointestinal Disorders (IFFGD) pediatric-specific website :

 Association for Gastrointestinal Motility Disorders